Faculty News

 Martin J. LaFalce joined the St. John’s Law faculty in January 2022 after 14 years as a public defender with the Legal Aid Society of New York.
 Most recently, he worked as a policy attorney in Legal Aid’s Criminal Defense Practice, coordinating their legislative reform agenda before the New York City Council and the New York State Legislature.
 At.
 St. John’s, Professor LaFalce directs our in-house Defense and Advocacy Clinic and teaches Criminal Law.

-Philip Lee comes to the St. John’s Law faculty from UDC David A. Clarke School.
+Philip Lee came to St. John’s Law from UDC David A. Clarke School.
 His scholarship focuses on academic freedom, diversity and educational access, higher education law, and property law and race, and his work has appeared in a wide variety of law reviews, including Emory, Ohio State, West Virginia, Utah, and St. Louis.
 Professor Lee earned his doctorate at the Harvard Graduate School of Education and also served as Assistant Director of Admissions at Harvard Law School, where he led the office’s diversity outreach initiatives for four years.
 Before joining academia, he was a trial attorney in New York City for five years—first in the New York City Law Department and later at a white-collar criminal defense boutique.
 He teaches Civil Rights & Civil Liberties, Race and the Law, and Education Law.

 Mark C. Niles joined the faculty in January 2023, teaching Civil Procedure, Administrative Law, and Constitutional Law.
 A former dean of Seattle University School of Law, Professor Niles was a longtime faculty member and Associate Dean at American University School of Law.
 Most recently, he has been on the faculty at the Maurice A. Deane School of Law at Hofstra University.
 He is the author of a popular Administrative Law casebook, as well as numerous law review articles on administrative law, civil procedure, civil rights, and race.
 His recent article, “A New Balance of Evils: Prosecutorial Misconduct, Iqbal and the End of Absolute Immunity,” appears in the Stanford Journal of Civil Rights and Civil Liberties.